Installation Guide

 This system is more optimized and gives players the flexibility to customize their key binds for both keyboard and controller use.
 You can also review the Default Keybinds provided with this resource.

-5. Add Dispatch Alerts
+5. Replace Old Dispatch Alerts

-1. Find the old alert
+Find the old alert

 Red → Old dispatch alert